codyorr4-roblox/Osier-Framework/README.md

 # Why use the osier framework?

-## Open source and flexible
+## Open-source and flexible
-* Osier is practically a base for your very own framework
+* Osier is practically a blank framework that can be used for your very own framework
 * Developers can easily add extra functionality.
 * Compatible with every type of game

-## Automatic loading/saving and Remote utilities
+## Automatic loading/saving + Remote utilities
 * Player Data Loading, Caching and Autosaving are handled automatically, you just provide Default Data for new players
 * Player Data is replicated automatically to the client.
 * Session Locking is implemented.